Inspection observations: defects, deposits, roots, corrosion, odor, surcharging, and operating conditions

 Odor, corrosion, and hydrogen sulfide

-Hydrogen sulfide can form in anaerobic wastewater, especially where flow is slow, detention time is long, temperature is warm, or force mains discharge septic wastewater.
-It is toxic to workers and can be converted by bacteria on moist concrete surfaces into sulfuric acid.
-The result is crown corrosion: soft, rough, pitted concrete near the top of pipes or structures.
+Hydrogen sulfide (H2S) forms in anaerobic wastewater where flow is slow, detention time is long, temperature is warm, or a force main discharges septic flow.
+It is toxic, with a NIOSH IDLH of 100 ppm and rapid loss of consciousness and death possible in the few-hundred-ppm range, and it deadens the sense of smell at higher concentrations, so never rely on odor for safety.
+Bacteria on moist concrete crowns oxidize it to sulfuric acid, producing crown corrosion: soft, rough, pitted concrete near the top of pipes and structures.

-PVC and some liners resist this acid better than concrete, but the operator still has to address the operating cause.
-Common control approaches include reducing detention time, improving ventilation where appropriate, adding chemicals such as nitrate, iron salts, oxidants, or pH-control agents, and rehabilitating damaged structures.
+PVC and many liners resist the acid better than concrete, but the operator must still fix the operating cause, reducing detention time, improving ventilation, dosing chemicals (nitrate, iron salts, oxidants, or pH control), and rehabilitating damaged structures.

 Surcharging and abnormal operating conditions

-A gravity sewer is normally expected to flow with open-channel conditions, not as a full pressurized pipe.
-Surcharging means the hydraulic grade line has risen and the pipe or manhole is carrying more water than normal free-surface capacity allows.
-Causes include intense wet-weather I/I, inadequate pipe capacity, downstream blockage, pump station failure, closed or obstructed valves, or high downstream water levels.
+A gravity sewer normally flows with open-channel (free-surface) conditions, not as a full pressurized pipe.
+Surcharging means the hydraulic grade line has risen and the pipe or manhole carries more water than its free-surface capacity allows.
+Causes include intense wet-weather I/I, inadequate capacity, a downstream blockage, pump-station failure, closed or obstructed valves, or high downstream water levels.

 Test Your Knowledge